Toucaan/toucaan.docs/docs/fundamentals/architecture.md

 ### Brief Explanation

-Toucaan implements a simple architecture to cover the **entire design space** of [the new web](https://bubblin.io/blog/the-new-landscape-of-the-web).
+Toucaan implements a simple architecture to cover the **entire design space of [the new web](https://bubblin.io/blog/the-new-landscape-of-the-web)**.
 There are several new types of devices connected to the web today and mobile responsiveness approach _isn't_ enough anymore.

 Learn about the **Intrinsic Design Space** in the [next chapter](space.md).